kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 ## Understanding the deployment process

+This section gives you more details about the kfctl configuration and deployment process, so that you can customize your Kubeflow deployment if necessary.

+### kfctl process and configuration

 The kfctl deployment process includes the following commands:

 * `kfctl build` - (Optional) Creates configuration files defining the various